 resurrection, there was no established way for God to judge the world, because

 He had no benchmark outside the law.
-Therefore, the resurrection is the center of God’s
+The resurrection is the method of God’s

 judgment for both the